CarlosPeralta2049/CarlosPeralta2049.github.io/Project00.md

-**Objective:** To highlight a simple high view of finance and the economy
+**Objective:** Primarily, to highlight a simple high view of finance and the economy.
+Secondarily, to highlight essential influencing factors.

 ### THE INDIVIDUAL
 As potential profits go up, perceived risk goes up.<br>